img

 Option 1: Kongma La Pass (5,535m)

-The Hike: A 3 to 4-hour steady climb from Dingboche.
+The Hike: A 5 to 6-hour steady climb from Dingboche and descend..

 The Reward: Spectacular, unique views of Makalu and the surrounding Khumbu Himalayan peaks from a rarely seen angle.